 As you are probably aware, weddings can entail too much work.
 And, if you have a group of kids around, you can ask them to help with decorations.
 Having a set of handmade kid decorations at your wedding venue can make it charming and unique.
-You can ask them to help spread flowers on the venue or draw pictures of you and your spouse that you can hang up on entry points.
+You can ask them to help spread flowers at the venue or draw pictures of you and your spouse so that you can hang them up at entry points.
 You will be surprised at how crafty kids can get when decorating.

 5. Make Kids Part of The Wedding Ceremony